 Hibernian

 The Scottish Football Association was founded in 1873, a sign of growing interest in the game.
-One of Fr Hannan’s parishioners, twenty-one-year-old Roscommon born Michael Whelahan, suggested that a CYMS team be formed, with the express purpose of raising money to fund charitable donations for the poor and other good causes; players had to be tee total and members of the CYMS.
+One of Fr Hannan’s parishioners, twenty-one-year-old Roscommon born Michael Whelahan, suggested that a team be formed to promote the physical well being of St Pat’s parishioners; players had to be practising Catholics, tee total and members of the CYMS.

-On August 6th, 1875, the centenary of the birth of Daniel O’Connell, Hibernian FC was founded in St Mary’s Street Hall, with “Erin Go Bragh” as its motto, and with Fr Hannan as its president and Michael Whelahan its first captain.
-One of Hibs’ all-time greatest players, Pat Stanton, current president of the Hibernian Historical Trust, is a direct descendent of Whelahan.
+On August 6th, 1875, the centenary of the birth of Daniel O’Connell, Hibernian FC was founded in St Mary’s Street Halls ( aka The Catholic Institute ), with “Erin Go Bragh” as its motto, Fr Hannan as its president and Michael Whelahan its first captain.
+One of Hibs’ all-time greatest players, Pat Stanton, current honorary president of the Hibernian Historical Trust, is a direct descendent of Whelahan.

 Growth

-Despite the esteem with which Fr Hannan was held among the burghers of Edinburgh, as typified by the Lord Provost being prepared, in 1869, to lay the foundation stone of the new Catholic Institute for the CYMS, the team struggled to gain acceptance from the predominantly Protestant establishment, but it did succeed in joining the Edinburgh Football Association in 1876 and the Scottish Football Association shortly afterwards, and indeed in winning the Scottish cup in 1887.
+Despite the esteem with which Fr Hannan was held among the burghers of Edinburgh, as typified by the Lord Provost being prepared, in 1869, to lay the foundation stone of the Catholic Institute, the team struggled to gain acceptance from the predominantly Protestant establishment, but it did succeed in joining the Edinburgh Football Association in 1876 and the Scottish Football Association shortly afterwards, finding a permanent home at Hibernian Park, at the top end of Easter Road in 1880, and indeed in winning the Scottish cup in 1887.

 Amazingly, the team followed its cup victory by beating the high-flying Preston North End 2-1 a few months later in what was billed at the time as the Championship of the World.
 To put it in context, Preston went on to wallop Glasgow Rangers the following week 8-1 at Ibrox.
 Mind you, most of the world had not yet been introduced to association football!
 But you can only play what is put in front of you.